Yang Yinliu, 1950

 His most renowned recording—on another trip home to Wuxi in summer 1950—of pipa and erhu solos by the blind beggar Abing, is perhaps his least interesting.
 Abing was once among the Daoists whose company Yang kept in his youth, but the 1950 recording was a casual event, on a day off from working with the Daoists who were his main focus.

 Along with his historical research, Yang Yinliu did all kinds of fieldwork.
 Just as remarkable as his studies with the Wuxi Daoists was a major fieldwork trip he led to Hunan province in 1956, amidst escalating collectivization.
-Yang Yinliu headed a team of 18 people visiting 44 counties, documenting all kinds of ceremonial music-making there, notably religious and customary musics.
-They seem to have taken what they found, not shackled by political correctness.
-The resulting “Field report on the music of Hunan” (Hunan yinyue pucha baogao, 1960) has 618 pages, besides separate mimeographs on Confucian and Buddhist ritual.
+There Yang Yinliu headed a team documenting all kinds of ceremonial music-making, notably ritual and customary musics.
+Despite the politically correct language of the published volume, they seem to have taken what they found.
+The resulting “Report on a survey of the musics of Hunan” (Hunan yinyue pucha baogao, 1960) has 618 pages, besides separate mimeographs on Confucian and Buddhist ritual.
+I’ve written about it at greater length here.

 This, the first general survey of all the genres of a given area, was an influential blueprint for later regional surveys from the 1980s, notably the Anthology of folk music of the Chinese peoples, on which see my